Toronto Police Service: Absentee fathers

 For most of their operating time, the majority of their work was finding absentee fathers from Canada, the U.S., and Great Britain, and then coercing them into paying maintenance payments.
 These maintenance payments would go towards supporting their wives and children.
-This reinforced a family structure where the father was a provider and the mother was unable to support herself or her family.
+This reinforced a family structure where the father was a provider, and the mother was unable to support herself or her family.
 As attitudes towards policing among the upper ranks moved away from social management and into crime and punishment in the 1920s, it came to be that the police and social activist groups alike agreed that this work was no longer a job for the police.
 In 1929, the newly established family court system took over the management of these payments.

 First women on the force

 Morality officer was one of the first roles within the police force, not including secretary, that women were allowed to fulfill.
 In the early 1910s, they were brought in under the idea that they would be better suited to deal with young women who had been acting immorally and that they would themselves be a moralizing influence in the police service.
 Also, the existence of policewomen was an encouragement for women to come forward with assault charges against their abusive husbands.
 Women would trust that if they went to a police officer who was also female, then something would be more likely to get done.
 Yet, the majority of their duties included arresting and searching female suspects, and interviewing female suspects and victims.
 As well, rather than being on the beat in dangerous parts of town, they would be searching for people, though mostly women, acting immorally, particularly in places where men and women came together.
 They were never tasked with the same duties as their male counterparts, and so were seen more as social workers within the police force than actual members of the force.
 Through the 1920s, feminists argued that these policewomen were taken on by police for show more than to be actual policewomen, and interest from the upper ranks in policewomen faded along with their interest in social management since the upper ranks saw the two as being deeply connected.
-Few more women were taken on until after World War II, and those that were there gained little ground for women in the police force.
+A few more women were taken on until after World War II, and those who were there gained little ground for women in the police force.

 School crossing guards

-Adult crossing guards at various intersections and crosswalks were employed and paid by the Toronto Police Service, however, as part of a modernization initiative, the crossing guard program was transferred to the City of Toronto in 2017.
+Adult crossing guards at various intersections and crosswalks were employed and paid by the Toronto Police Service; however, as part of a modernization initiative, the crossing guard program was transferred to the City of Toronto in 2017.

 Ranks

 The rank insignia of the Toronto Police Service is similar to that used by police services elsewhere in Canada and the United Kingdom, except that the usual "pips" are replaced by maple leaves.
-The St. Edward's Crown is found on the insignia of staff sergeant, all superintendent ranks and all commanding officer ranks.
+St. Edward's Crown is found on the insignia of staff sergeant, all superintendent ranks, and all commanding officer ranks.